Subin-Vidhu/2024/Deep Learning with PyTorch for Medical Image Analysis/Capstone-Project Lung Tumor Segmentation/Readme.md

     - Automatic tumor segmentation has 2 advantages:

-        - Reduce the probability of missing a tumor.
+        - Reduce the probability of missing a tumor.[False Negative]

         - Monitoring of tumor growth